Witiko/scm-at-arqmath3/paper/main.md

     embeddings][05-produce-decontextualized-word-embeddings] [@stefanik2021regemt,
     Section 3.2] on the sentences from our text + LaTeX dataset.

+Then, we [produced dictionaries of all tokens in our text + LaTeX, text, LaTeX, and Tangent-L datasets,][06-produce-dictionaries] removing all tokens that occurred less than twice in a dataset and keeping only 100,000 most frequent tokens from every dataset.

  [05-produce-decontextualized-word-embeddings]: https://github.com/witiko/scm-at-arqmath3 (file 05-produce-decontextualized-word-embeddings.ipynb)
+ [06-produce-dictionaries]: https://github.com/witiko/scm-at-arqmath3 (file 06-produce-dictionaries.ipynb)

 ## Soft Vector Space Modeling